What is a snagging list?

 Alternatively, you can carry out the survey for yourself if you don’t want to pay for a surveyor.
 However, you’ll need to organize a time with the property developer to visit the site and carry out the survey.
 You must also make sure you know exactly what you’re looking for and do some research on building and construction beforehand.
 You could also send someone you know to carry out the snagging list on your behalf.

 What should be included on a snagging list?

 Regardless of who performs the inspection, these are the things that you should make sure they’re looking out for when making the snagging list.

 The tiling of the roof should be inspected for any tiles that have come loose due to not being fixed down properly, or any that have been broken.
 Even a crack in a tile may cause problems later so it’s worthwhile pointing it out.
 Roof tiles are one of the most common issues found on a snagging list so they should be a priority.

 It’s important that you make sure all the windows in your new home have been fitted correctly, with no gaps between the window and the window frame that could lead to damp.
 If not, you will end up with drafts making your home cold, especially in the winter.
 If a window opens, you should also open and close it to test its hinges and check its lock.
 Also consider that if there are scratches on any of the glass, you can request this to be replaced.
-You are buying a new home that is meant to be in perfect condition.
-If damage has occurred during the building process, it should absolutely be fixed.
+You’re buying a new home that is meant to be in perfect condition.
+If damage has occurred during the building process, it should be fixed.

 Make sure that all the grouting is complete and that any tiles and skirting boards are fitted correctly.
 Remember that bathrooms can easily develop mould so you need to minimise spaces where it can grow.
-You should also test all the taps and shower to make sure they work and that the temperature is suitable and adjustable.
+You should also test all the taps and shower to make sure they work, and that the temperature is suitable and adjustable.

 Insulation and heating

-may help with the cost of getting the builders back to fix it.
+If issues continue after completion, your NHBC Buildmark Cover may help with the cost of getting the builders back to fix it.